Ubuntu Server

 # reverse proxy to crowi

-# To add Host: example.com to the Header
+# To add Host: example.com to Header

 ProxyPreserveHost On